Pometry/Raphtory/docs/source/Analysis/queries.md

 ```
 In this example, starting from January 1 2020 we move forward one day at a time, looking back over only the last data of data.
 At each of these stopping points (`perspectives`) we execute the algorithm and write the results to the file.
 If we set up a spout from a streaming source which continues to ingest data, Raphtory will continue to create a new `windowed perspective` every day as the new information arrives.

 As can be seen in the example, the process to create perspectives has two steps.
 The first of these is setting the times you are interested in, which can be a singular point (using `at()`) or, alternatively, a sequence of points with a given increment.
-For the latter, four different methods are available:
+For sequences, four different methods are available:

 | Function            | Effect                                            |
 |---------------------|---------------------------------------------------|